Okounkov bodies associated to abundant divisors and Iitaka fibrations: Fujita's approximations for Okounkov bodies

 Let $h_m^*B = P_m' + N_m'$ be the divisorial Zariski decomposition.
 By \cite[Proposition 3.7]{lehmann-nu}, there exists an effective divisor $E'$ on $T$ such that $M_m'' \leq P_m' \leq M_m'' + \frac{1}{m}{h'}_{m}^*E'$.
-(Even though this assertion is slightly different from the actual statement of \cite[Proposition 3.7]{lehmann-nu}, in its proof, Lehmann also proved this assertion.)
+(Even though this assertion is slightly different from the actual statement of \cite[Proposition 3.7]{lehmann-nu}, Lehmann actually proved this assertion in its proof.)
 Thus we have